18F/18f.gsa.gov/pages/rfpez.md

 ## Stay Informed
-For updates about 18F procuremenet innovations, [follow @18F on Twitter](https://twitter.com/18F) or sign up for our mailing list:
+For updates about 18F procuremenet innovations, [follow @18F on Twitter](https://twitter.com/18F) or sign up for the 18F mailing list on [our homepage](https://18f.gsa.gov).

--- INSERT MAILING LIST SIGNUP HERE --